Who is ILI for?

 I am ready for something new to focus on in my life, but I don’t know what.

-- Discerning the right next step is critically important, and we will provide information and tools to help ensure you have an opportunity to develop an awareness and understanding of both yourself and the opportunities that Notre Dame can provide.
-This will commence with the information provided through the application process and be further developed in sessions in May and throughout the summer before the program begins in the fall.
+Discerning the right next step is critically important, and we will provide a pedagogy, process, and tools to help ensure you have an opportunity to develop an awareness and understanding of both yourself and the opportunities that you can pursue with the benefit of the deep resources Notre Dame can provide.
+This will commence with information provided through the application process and be further developed in sessions throughout the summer before the program begins in the fall.

 Why is the University of Notre Dame the right place to do this?